josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/📚_Narrative_Management/🦩_from_disability_to_trans_panic_the_reusable_script.md

 4. *Access must be restricted “temporarily”*
 5. *Harm caused by restriction is minimised or denied*

 This structure appears across disability, mental health, and trans healthcare debates with striking consistency.

+The populations involved, the medical questions, and the policy domains differ substantially.
+The narrative mechanics, however, are highly reusable.

 ---